adknudson/thesis/docs/030-workflow.md

 \beta = \frac{\mathrm{logit}(0.84)}{jnd} \sim \mathrm{Lognormal}(2.8, 0.99^2)
 $$

 The priors do not need to be too exact.
-Rounding the parameters for $\beta$, the simple model is written below.
+Rounding the parameters for $\beta$, the simple model is

 \begin{align*}